Joe Biden Makes Good On Promise Made Eight Years Ago To Deliver Beer To Shanksville Firefighters

 On Friday, Biden made good on that promise.

 As The Associated Press reported, the Democratic candidate paid a visit to the Shanksville Volunteer Fire Co.
-Station 627, speaking with first responders in the small Pennsylvania community where Flight 93 crashed on 9/11 after passengers fought back against hijackers.
+Station 627, speaking with first responders in the small Pennsylvania community where Flight 93 crashed on September 11, 2001, after passengers fought back against hijackers.

 The report noted that Biden had previously visited members of the department back in 2012, when he was serving as vice president.
-At the time Biden said he would bring some beer to the first responders there when he returned.
+At the time, Biden said he would bring some beer to the first responders there when he returned.

 When one of the members of the department told Biden on Friday that he was told the former vice president would be bringing beer, Biden retreated to a vehicle and returned with six-packs of Bud Light and Iron City Beer, a popular brand brewed in nearby Pittsburgh.
 Biden told the members that he keeps his promises.